Improving the low-dose performance of aberration correction in single sideband ptychography: Methodology

 We compare the uncorrected SSB reconstruction and the two corrected cases.
-Fig \ref{fig1}(e) shows the phase image of the direct SSB reconstruction obtained without aberration correction, assuming a perfect probe.
+Fig. \ref{fig_2}(d) shows the phase image of the direct SSB reconstruction obtained without aberration correction, assuming a perfect probe.
 As expected, it shows no discernible WSe\textsubscript{2} crystal information due to aberration-induced distortions.
-Fig \ref{fig1}(f) shows the reconstructed image and the calculated probe amplitude based on the unconfined phase unwrapping approach, which reveals some crystal information but still leads to some clear distortions, owing to the remaining aberration effects.
-In contrast, Fig \ref{fig1}(g) shows the reconstructed image and the calculated probe based on the confined phase unwrapping approach.
-Here, the aberration is effectively corrected, resulting in a high-quality reconstruction with clear atomic details.
+Fig. \ref{fig_2}(e) shows the reconstructed image and the calculated probe amplitude based on the unconfined phase unwrapping approach, which reveals some crystal information but still leads to some clear distortions owing to the remaining aberrations.
+Finally, Fig. \ref{fig_2}(f) shows the reconstructed image and the calculated probe based on the confined phase unwrapping approach.
+Here, the aberration is effectively corrected, resulting in a high-quality reconstruction with clear atomic details, which appropriately matches with the monolayer WSe\textsubscript{2} model.
 These results demonstrate the critical importance of a robust unwrapping process, and highlight the confined method as a more reliable approach for aberration correction in SSB reconstruction.